Jamster3000/The-Coding-Corner-Tutorials/Web Dev/PortfolioWebsite/README.md

 `Navigation` > `List` > `List item` > `Hyper link`

 - list-style - we're just making sure it doesn't render bullet points, numbers, or any other sort of points from a list.
-- gap - This sets the space between rows and columns, e.g., the space between each <a> in the list.
+- gap - This sets the space between rows and columns, e.g., the space between each /<a> in the list.
 - text-decoration - Sometimes you'll see a link to click on and it has the little horizontal underline going underneath, setting text-decoration to none will remove that line.
 - padding - the first number is top and bottom padding, the second is left and right padding.
 - a:hover - You'll see this, which changes the colour on hover.
 This ":hover" is known as